- Knowing what to eat when for better control of blood sugar, leading to better concentration and energy

 - Investing in the health of staff could reap significant benefits in terms of reducing absenteeism, presenteeism and increasing staff morale, enhancing company reputation and increasing talent retention.

-As a proudly independent caterer we can authentically source our food responsibly, from known sources to minimise the environmental fallout from food production.
+As an independent caterer we can authentically source our food responsibly, from known sources to minimise the environmental fallout from food production.
 The quality of food is key when it comes to health.

 There is a lot of controversy about what exactly constitutes the perfect diet for optimum health benefits.
 These mixed messages are what makes food and nutrition so confusing.
-To guide us through the nutritional maze, we work with expert nutritionist Kate Cook, nutritional therapist, TV presenter, author and founder of The Nutrition Coach Clinic in Harley Street London.
-Kate has 20 years experience working with some of the nation’s top companies to deliver a clear path to good health through food.
-Her grounded, and practical approach to nutrition and health means that our customers can enjoy great tasting food with deliverable health benefits for them and their organisation.
+To guide us through the nutritional maze, we work with our in-house nutritionist Hebe Richardson and nutritional therapist, Kate Cook.
+Hebe and Kate’s grounded, and practical approach to nutrition and health means that our customers can enjoy great tasting food with deliverable health benefits for them and their organisation.
+Our Vitality Manifesto is based on the Eat Well plate to enable our customers to achieve a healthy, balanced diet.

 Our healthy eating promises